epage/epage.github.io/blog/blog/2023-02-22-winnow-toml-edit-combine-nom.md

 dependencies do I need to pull in and how much do I need to directly replace to make nom functional?
 At what point am I still really using nom vs maintaining my own library with hints of nom?
-At what point is using nom no longer pulling its weight and and instead the dependencies and re-implementations become a liability?
+At what point is using nom no longer pulling its weight and instead the dependencies and re-implementations become a liability?

 Each dependency I pull in needs a strong justification to keep the impact on my